aciccarello/ciccarello.me/_posts/you-should-try-wireless-charging.md

 ## It usually doesn't come in the box

 Phones still ship with corded charging as the default.
-If you want wireless charging, you'll have to shell out extra cash for your own wireless charging pad.
+If you want wireless charging, you'll have to pay extra to buy a wireless charging pad.
 Additionally, a power adapter is often not included with a wireless charger.
+So if you buy a "quick charging" wireless charger, be prepared to shell out a little more money for a quick charging power adapter to plug it into.

 ## Charging is less efficient (and slower)